takenet/blip-docs/source/includes/en/concepts/commands.md

 - **type**: Declaration of the **resource** value type, in MIME format.
 - **resource**: JSON resource representation.
 Must be present in requests of **set** and **observe** methods and success answers of **get** method.

+> Note: Some extensions can not accept all of available methods.

 Besides the properties previously mentioned, a response command may have:

 - **status**: Indicates the command's processing result, and it's mandatory in the answers.
 Valid values are: